 We often use the passive voice unconsciously and it can sometimes be challenging to detect.

 Active voice is more concise, clear, and direct.
-Passive voice, meanwhile, often leaves readers confused about who is doing what.
+A passive voice, meanwhile, often leaves readers confused about who is doing what.
 Ultimately, active voice is just more interesting to read.

 One simple way to tell if you are using active voice or passive voice on your resume is to see if your verbs contain one word or two.